Calabi-Yau Manifolds, Hermitian Yang-Mills Instantons and Mirror Symmetry: Introduction

-In Section 5, we will again derive the relation between Calabi-Yau manifolds and Hermitian Yang-Mills instantons and then discuss the mirror symmetry between Calabi-Yau manifolds from a completely gauge theory setup.
-We find that a mirror Calabi-Yau manifold corresponds to a Hermitian Yang-Mills instanton in a different complex representation $\mathbf{3}$ or $\overline{\mathbf{3}}$ of $SU(3) \subset SU(4)$.
-As a result, the integral of the third Chern class $c_3(E)$ for the gauge bundle $E$ which is equal to the Euler characteristic in the case of tangent bundle, has an inevitable sign flip between the fundamental representation $\mathbf{3}$ and the anti-fundamental representation $\overline{\mathbf{3}}$.
+In section 5, we revisit the relation between CY manifolds and HYM instantons to discuss the mirror symmetry from a completely gauge theory perspective.
+We show that a pair of HYM instantons embedded in different complex representations $\mathbf{4}$ and $\overline{\mathbf{4}}$ correspond to a mirror pair of CY manifolds as summarized in the Table \ref{table-ms}.
+This result is consistent with the mirror symmetry because the integral of the third Chern class $c_3(E)$ for a vector bundle $E$ is equal to the Euler characteristic of tangent bundle $TM$ when $E=TM$ and the third Chern class has a desired sign flip between a complex vector bundle $E$ in the fundamental representation and its conjugate bundle $\overline{E}$ in the anti-fundamental representation.
+Therefore we confirm the picture in the Table \ref{table-ms} that the mirror symmetry between CY manifolds can be understood as a mirror pair of HYM instantons in holomorphic vector bundles.

-Finally we will discuss in Section 6 the results obtained in this paper with some remarks about some generalization of mirror symmetry.
+Finally we recapitulate in section 6 the results obtained in this paper and conclude the paper with a few speculative remarks.

-In Appendix A, we fix the basis for the chiral representation of SO(6) and the fundamental representation of $SU(4)$ and list their structure constants.
-In Appendix B, we present an explicit matrix representation and their algebras of the six-dimensional 't Hooft symbols in each chiral basis.
+In appendix A, we fix the basis for the chiral representation of $Spin(6)$ and the fundamental representation of $SU(4)$ and list their structure constants.
+In appendix B, we present an explicit construction of the six-dimensional 't Hooft symbols and their algebraic properties in each chiral basis.